-Wake On PS2 KB/PS2 Mouse [Disabled]
+Wake On PS2 KB/PS2 Mouse/CIR [Disabled]

-Set this field to [Enabled] if you wish to use your PS2 keyboard or PS2 mouse to power up your computer.
+Set this field to [Enabled] if you wish to use your PS2 keyboard, PS2 mouse, or consumer IR device to power up your computer.
 This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
 Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
 Configuration options: [Disabled] [Enabled]